nschoe/nschoeslabs/articles/2017-02-01-Docker-Taming-the-Beast-Part-5.md

 (second-host) Check network to re-create \if needed...
 (second-host) Waiting for an IP...
 Waiting for machine to be running, this may take a few minutes...
-Detecting operating system of created instance...
-Waiting for SSH to be available...
+Detecting operating system of created instance...second Waiting for SSH to be available...
 Detecting the provisioner...
 Provisioning with boot2docker...